-The CDC recommends getting a flu shot before viruses start spreading in your community this fall.
-Plan ahead, because it takes about two weeks after getting the shot for antibodies to develop.
-The antibodies help protect you from getting the flu.
+Plan ahead, because it takes about two weeks after getting the shots for antibodies to grow in your body.
+The antibodies help fight against these viruses.

 Get your flu shot at an Optum location near you.